RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

 Import
 ~~~~~~

-In Java you can use any class that is available without having to import
+In Java, you can use any class that is available without having to import
-the class subject to two very important conditions:
+the class, subject to two very important conditions:

 1. The javac and java must know that the class exists.

 2. You must use the full name of the class

-You first question might be how do the ``java`` and ``javac`` commands
+Your first question might be how do the ``java`` and ``javac`` commands
 know that certain classes exist.
 The answer is the following:

 1. Java knows about all the classes that are defined in .java and .class
    files in your current working directory.

-2. Java knows about all the classes that are shipped with java.
+2. Java knows about all the classes that are shipped with Java.

 3. Java knows about all the classes that are included in your
    ``CLASSPATH`` environment variable.
 Your ``CLASSPATH`` environment
    variable can name two kinds of structures.

-   1. A jar file that contains java classes
+   1. A jar file that contains Java classes

-   2. Another unix directory that contains java class files
+   2. Another unix directory that contains Java class files

 You can think of the import statement in Java as working a little bit
 like the ``from module import xxx`` statement in Python.
 However, behind
-the scenes the two statements actually do very different things.
+the scenes, the two statements actually do very different things.
 The
 first important difference to understand is that the class naming system
 in Java is very hierarchical.
 The *full* name of the Scanner class is
 really ``java.util.Scanner``.
 You can think of this name as having two